 R v R

-A domestic violence allegation, which took place in a bar in Brighton, faced our client and if found guilty he could have been imprisoned.
+A domestic violence incident, which took place in a bar in Brighton, faced our client and if found guilty he could have received a term of custody imprisoned.
 Careful analysis of the evidence, particularly the cctv, showed inconsistencies with the complainant’s evidence against independent evidence, which undermined the prosecution.
-Representations were made to the Crown and shortly before the trial they discontinued the case due to an realistic prospect of conviction after trial.
+Representations were made to the Crown and shortly before the trial they discontinued the case due to an unrealistic prospect of conviction after trial.
 The client was extremely grateful and relieved.

 R v L

 The Crown charged our client with supplying class A drugs which was denied in court on the basis that he was under duress from a known London gangster.
 Through taking detailed instructions from our client, gathering supporting evidence and challenging police intelligence sources, it was discovered that our client was subject to high level police surveillance due to the association with this kingpin.
 In such a situation the prosecution can be compromised due to ongoing high level police investigations and a skilfully worded letter to the prosecution resulted in a discontinuance of the case.

 A suspect in a speeding allegation instructed us that he wasn’t the driver and that he had not received notice and therefore he should not be liable for the additional charge of failing to notify the name of the driver.
 We collated background information on his poor medical health, took a statement from the driver of the car at the time of the speeding and made representations to the CPS that the matter be dropped due to it not being in the public interest.
 The prosecution considered our letter and duly discontinued the case against our client.